ParanoidUser/codewars-handbook/docs/README.md

    </a>
 <p>

 [Codewars](https://www.codewars.com) is an educational online platform for computer programming.
 On the platform, users aka "*codewarriors*" try to solve programming challenges known as "*kata*" to practice programming skills and gain honor points, which represent the level of respect a user has earned from the community.
 Each kata is set to a kyū rank, based on its subject area and difficulty.
 The harder the kata, the more points.
 Every new codewarrior is ranked as 8 kyū (Beginner) and can advance through the ranks by completing kata at or above their rank to reach the final 4th dan (Master).
-Kyū indicates the number of degrees away from the master level (Dan).
+Kyū indicates the number of degrees away from the master level.
 This is why they count downward.
 Once you reach the master level, we count upward.

 ## Library

 Here is a collection of Java solutions for Codewars challenges grouped by a kyū rank.
 Each solved kata is placed in a separate folder named by its slug and contains a task description, a solution source code, and verification tests.
-All solutions were solved on [the official website](https://www.codewars.com) and are verified against their original tests every day by Travis CI automation. <ins>For quick access</ins> use the index table or do a search by kata URL, name, ID or slug in the repository.

-**Pay attention:** most solutions are written using Java 11 language features which could be incompatible with other Java versions.
+All solutions were solved on [the official website](https://www.codewars.com) and are verified against their original tests every day by Travis CI automation. **Pay attention:** most solutions are written using Java 11 language features which could be incompatible with Java 8 kata versions.

+New solutions keep adding every day.
+Hit the watch button to stay tuned!
+If you find the repo helpful, please give it a thank with a star. 😊

+<ins>For quick access</ins> use the index table or do a search by kata URL, name, ID or slug in the repository.

 <table>
    <tbody>